Discussions of public

 So

 motivation.
-Of course, that means all kinds of trouble.
+And that breeds all kinds of trouble.

 What

 it to be done?
 Not much.
-Presently the strategy is to just blame it on the
+The present strategy seems to be just blame it on the

 teachers.
-That’s wholly unfair, but it works pretty well.
+That’s wholly unfair, but not for politicians.
+For them it works pretty well.

 For